wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 {{question}}
 ```

 In this prompt, you can inject the relevant chunks you found in the database and the question from the user.
+The output of the LLM will be a response to the question with possibly some extra information.
+The extra information is usually not a problem, but if it is, you can add one extra line: `## Answer` that will help the LLM focus on just the answer.

 Let's look at how to put the theory into practice with Semantic Kernel by building an end-to-end pipeline.

 {#end-to-end-rag-pipeline-implementation}
 ## Building an end-to-end RAG pipeline with Semantic Kernel

-There's a lot of theory surrounding RAG online, and it's easy to get confused by the fancy implementations that are out there.
+There are a lot of solutions for implementing RAG systems online, and it's easy to get confused by the fancy implementations that are out there.
 But the basics of the RAG pattern are straighforward.
 To implement one in Semantic Kernel we'll need to integrate a few components as shown in [#s](#end-to-end-rag-pipeline).

+{#end-to-end-rag-pipeline}
 ![End-to-end RAG pipeline in Semantic Kernel](end-to-end-rag-pipeline.png)

 We'll need to configure the following pieces: